olulesi/sei-project-3/README.md

 For deployment we had to set up an account with [MongoDb Atlas](https://www.mongodb.com/cloud/atlas/lp/try2?utm_source=google&utm_campaign=gs_emea_united_kingdom_search_core_brand_atlas_desktop&utm_term=mongodb%20atlas&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624581&gclid=Cj0KCQiAyJOBBhDCARIsAJG2h5cNTIp5veBpGsfyjBbyO2wsmBeHDXw72hRE_wZw4nxiBw7U8C0GxKMaAiVAEALw_wcB) in order to run are database when the website is live on [Heroku](https://dashboard.heroku.com/apps)

 ## Challenges
-* *Team Git*:  This was a completely new experience creating branches and pushing your work to the development branch for the others pull.
+* *Team Git*:  This was a completely new experience creating branches and pushing your work to the development branch for my other teammates pull.
 Dealing with conflicts was definitely something that required adjustment, but with the help of my team we were able to work each other through it so there were not major errors or detrimental conflicts in are code.

 ## Wins